fwip/mtg_pronouns/reworded_cards.md

 **Sorcery**

 Target player reveals their hand and the top card of their library.
 You choose a card revealed this way.
-They puts the chosen card on the bottom of their library.
+That player puts the chosen card on the bottom of their library.

 Madness {1}{B} (If you discard this card, you may cast it for its madness cost instead of putting it into your graveyard.)